justin5927/justin5927.github.io/index.md

 24. Attend Defcon (Hacker Conference)
 25. Be a extra in a movie
 26. Learn to bridge (cards)
+27. Create a will
+28. Go to Michelin Star Resturant

 ## Stretch List
 1. Visit all 7 Continents